inkVerb/VIP/501-shell/Lesson-09.md

 We are starting to use JSON

+JSON is an array that lives as a string, so you can view it with `echo` (arrays must be looped or dumped to view)

 - JSON is meant to be parsed by JavaScript, but we won't look at that
 - JSON can also be an SQL datatype
-- JSON can be handled by PHP
+- JSON can be processed by PHP

 **Array *as* JSON "objects":**

 ```json
 [ "Apple", "Banana", "Ubuntu" ]
 ```

 **Arrays *in* JSON "objects":**

 ```json
 {
 "count":3,